 If the alleged misconduct is a criminal offence, the injured party must decide whether to inform the Police.
 If the injured party is the University, the Head of Security, with advice from General Counsel if necessary, will decide whether to report the matter to the Police.
-If there is doubt in this matter, the University's decision will rest with the Vice-Chancellor as appropriate.
+If there is doubt in this matter, the University's decision will rest with the Handbook of Student Regulations (Research) 2025-26: Section 3

+Vice-Chancellor as appropriate.
 If the injured party is a student, or other third party, the University may exceptionally inform the Police without their consent only for the purposes of protecting the victim and / or for the prevention of further serious offences.